pmcclay/hc05_baudat/README.md

 _baudat_ will then repeat forever:
 `power cycle/reset HC-05`

 A new speed will not take effect until the HC-05 is reset.
-After changing the BT name, you'll have to pair with the new name to reconnect.
 If you have wired the STATE signal to RESET the controller, then reconnecting will restart _baudat_ to detect the new rate.

 To send arbitrary `AT` commands, answer `n`/`N`  to the first prompt. _baudat_ will then loop:
 * prompt for a command, with `AT` prefix assumed
 * prompt for command mode button press/release
 * display result
 ```
-Set name|polar|bps? [y/n] N
+Set basic connectivity parameters? [y/n] N
-TODO

 Enter command: AT+version

 Get ready to press HC-05 command mode button...